microsoft/WhatTheHack/xxx-IntroToAzureRedHatOpenshift/README.md

-# What The Hack - IntroToAzureRedHatOpenshift
+# What The Hack - IntroToAzureRedHatOpenShift

 ## Introduction